Is it Time to Switch to Electric Vans?

 Joblogic: Route Planning for LCVs

-Maximising route efficiency will be critical when firms make the switch to e-LCVs, and this will be even more important for vehicles with heavier loads.
+Maximising route optimisation software efficiency will be critical when firms make the switch to e-LCVs, and this will be even more important for vehicles with heavier loads.
 Joblogic’s route optimisation software can play a major role in ensuring engineers are allocated jobs with the most efficient route.
 The software enables managers to assign tasks to nearby team members, reassign jobs to cut down on transit time, and automatically reorder jobs to follow a more efficient route.

 Make the switch to e-LCVs easier with Joblogic.
 Call our expert team now to find out how.